Laos government 'profoundly saddened' by tourist deaths from suspected methanol poisoning

 Police in Laos could not be reached for comment on Saturday.

-Alcohol tainted with methanol is suspected to be the cause of the deaths.
+Alcohol tainted with methanol, a toxic alcohol usually used in industrial and household products like antifreeze, is suspected to be the cause of the deaths.

 On their travel advice websites, UK and Australian authorities have warned their citizens to beware of methanol poisoning while consuming alcohol in Laos.